Turlock

 On the Grateful Dead's live album Europe '72, Bob Weir precedes the song Truckin' with the following introduction:

-Of course, by now I need to tell you that this song rose straight to the top of the charts in Turlock, California (Numero Uno and it stayed there for a week or two.
+Of course, by now I needn't tell you that this next number rose straight to the top of the charts in Turlock, California (Numero Uno and it stayed there for a week or two.
 They love us in Turlock, and we love them for that.